Liesbet Hooghe: Personal life

-Hooghe is the spouse of Gary Marks.
+Hooghe is married to fellow political scientist Gary Marks.

 Recent research

 Her academic reputation rests primarily on her conception of "multilevel governance"—how government is organized from the local to the global level.
 She has written extensively on the European Union and on sub-national government and her publications have been translated in French, German, Spanish, Italian, Romanian, Swedish, and Chinese.